matthewcpaul/mcp/index.md

 title: Work
 order: 1
 heading: Software product designer
 description: I’m a software product designer specializing in developer tooling and design systems.
-I like asking questions, searching for answers, and learning how to building new things.
+I like asking questions, searching for answers, and learning how to building new things on the internet.
 ---

 [comment]: <> (I’m a systems thinker who enjoys the process of solving complex problems with thoughtful software teams.)